AhmedZkaria22/Scandiweb-React-Developer-Task/README.md

 ### Run App
  * Type in terminal : npm run dev

-> - *Note : I can't read data from typescript file, so created JSON file with the same data and more properties to execute updates and delete*
+> - *Note : I can't import data from typescript file, so created JSON file with the same data and more properties to execute updates and delete*